 Different methods of care are needed for such skin type.
 In its mature years, combination skin usually changes gradually towards normal.

 Do not test during the period from 11 am to 17 pm, because the result may be incorrect!

 At this time of the day metabolic processes in the skin tissues are slow.
 Allow yourself to rest from cosmetics for 3-4 hours before the testing.

 If you want to determine correctly what skin type you have and find out best face mask for you, it is necessary to know the basic methods.

 Paper tissues: Pre-need clean the skin from impurities and make-up.

 Attach a thin paper or a paper tissue.

-Slightly press it with hands, so that the paper should well covered the surface of the skin.
+Slightly press it with hands, so that the paper should well cover the surface of the skin.
 Wait 10 minutes and see the result.